 If you have suffered an injury at work caused by negligence, your employer will face certain responsibilities.
 These include:

 - Reporting The Injury: While a work accident report book can be used to record every injury suffered in the workplace, your employer may also need to report certain accidents and injuries under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR) to the Health and Safety Executive.
 This could apply to specified injuries such as fractures, amputations or internal organ damage, and deaths.

-However, if you successfully make a claim for compensation, you could be reimbursed for any lost earnings.
+- However, if you successfully make a claim for compensation, you could be reimbursed for any lost earnings.

-Your employer cannot dismiss you or harass you for making an honest claim against them.
+- Treating You Fairly: Your employer cannot dismiss you or harass you for making an honest claim against them.
 This is an important part of employers’ responsibilities to employees who have suffered a worklplace injury.
 If this has happened to you, please reach out to a solicitor.

 Our advisers can help you and give you more information about the responsibility of an employer following an accident at work.